Can I exercise after open heart surgery? How much exercise? How often? How hard?

 Driving can be dangerous immediately after your surgery since

-- you’re likely to be on a cocktail of medications that can affect your ability to operate a car; and
+- you’re likely to be on medications that can affect your ability to operate a car; and

 - it’s not going to be very comfortable trying to turn a steering wheel while your sternum is still raw and tender.

 In fact, it might not be comfortable even as a passenger since the seat belt will place direct pressure on your sternum.

 You may wish to put a light pillow or cushion between your chest and the seat belt.